A Classic Cookbook from the ’50s

 And here I go, getting nostalgic over food one more time.

 Back when I was a kid, growing up on Detroit’s East Side, I spent A LOT of time with my neighbors who lived two houses away from me.
 Their mom, Mrs. LaBine (I always called her Mrs), was a really young mom of four.
 She was always stylishly dressed, listening to Elvis and the Everly Brothers on her console stereo.
 She was soft spoken, so kind to me, and was also a SUPERB cook and baker.

 And I remember her cookbook, Mary Margaret McBride Encyclopedia of Cooking.

 A Copy of My Own

 Fast forward to the late 1980s when I was was living far away from Detroit.
-Vacationing in L A, I stopped at a thrift shop.
+Vacationing in LA, I stopped at a thrift shop.
 While looking through the store’s collection of books, I came upon the Mary Margaret McBride Encyclopedia of Cooking.
 Could this be a copy of Mrs. LaBine’s cookbook?
 The one with her Blueberry Boy Bait recipe?
 (That recipe is still a favorite.)
 The cover was different but it sure looked familiar.

-I pulled the book from the shelf and flipped to through the first few pages.
-It published in the late 1950s (check) and was it was HUGE (check).
-I excitedly flipped to the index, and there it was…my beloved Blueberry Boy Bait recipe, up close and in person.
-I hit the jackpot!
+I pulled the book from the shelf and flipped through the first few pages.
+It was published in the late 1950s (check) and was it was HUGE-1535 pages-(check).
+But did it have the Blueberry Boy Bait recipe?
+I excitedly flipped to the index, and there it was!
+I hugged the book.
+I felt like I hit the jackpot that day.

 A History Lesson

 The original recipe dates back to 1954 and was submitted to a Pillsbury baking contest by a 15-year-old girl.
 She won second place (I can’t imagine there could be anything better to beat her recipe).
 She named her recipe Blueberry Boy Bait because she believed this cake had the power to attract the opposite sex.
 I think she was on to something.